joseeden/All-Things-Docker-and-Kubernetes/README.md

 #### Install CLI Tools

 Install the following tools by clicking the tool name.
 The link should bring you to the official installation pages.
-Follow the steps provided.
+Note that only the kubectl is necessary for running Kubernetes locally but I recommend installing the other CLI tools too.

-- [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - used by eksctl to grab authentication token
+- [aws cli v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - used by eksctl to grab authentication token
 - [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) - setup and operation of EKS cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - interaction with K8S API server